 (I removed my own followers keep this honest)

 As for how many of those 52,270 people saw, clicked on, and read my Federate LinkBuilding article at SearchEngineLand, only the folks at SearchEngineLand can know for sure.
 What’s truly amazing is the speed with which links ride waves/skip through Twitter-space.
 It’s only been two days since I posted that article, and all because of Twitter, over 52,000 people had a chance to see it.

 Follower Overlap and Co-followers

-Remember this is just the Twitter users, and only those Twitter users who used the article title in their tweet text, meaning I can find them by searching.
+Remember this is just the Twitter users, and only those Twitter users who used the article title in their tweet text.
 Not everyone tweets an article title.
-Some just write "good article" and include a short-cut link, meaning I wont find those with a keyword search.
+Some just write “good article” and include a short-cut link, meaning I wont find those with a keyword search.

 We also have to remember that within any vertical, follower overlap is higher.
 In other words, since my articles have a tendancy to get shared the most within the SEO/SEM industry, and since many folks in the SEO/SEM industry follow each other, I must assume that the 52,000 followers include a significant overlap.